rocrill/velo_city/README.md

 More specific user stories are discussed in the context of website features in the Features section below.

 Note: Throughout the project, this [Kanban board](https://github.com/rocrill/velo_city/projects/1) was used to organise and track the progress of the user story development as part of the Agile development approach.
-However the final more detailed user stories are documented fully within this Readme.
+However the final more detailed user stories are documented fully within this README.
 For reference, the applicable Kanban user stories have been linked to their corresponding README user stories below.

 ## Skeleton